Bio-Inspired-Algorithm-LARS2023/Bio-Inspired-Color-Detection/README.md

 Before running the scripts, you need to specify the paths to your video files and where you want the output images to be saved.

-Replace the following paths with the locations of your own video files.:
+Replace the following paths with the locations of your own video files:

 - For video_processing.py:
   - Line 13: `output_path = "color_filtered.mp4"`